 Permission decisions cannot be changed for previous terms once a deadline has passed.

-- Scroll to the bottom of the page to view the section: Grant/Deny Permission to Disseminate Course Evaluation Results.
+- Select the link to Grant/Deny Permission to Disseminate Course Evaluation Results.

 - Minerva will inform you if you have made a permission decision in the past.
 If you have not made a decision or if you wish to change your previous decision, select the Click here to continue button.